 Spiensters means women’s visit in Staphorst dialect.
 Initially, it means spinsters: young women who came together to spin in the evening, to socialize.
 Single women, married women didn’t have time.
 Over the years it has come to mean visiting women.

 ‘Spinsters (map of virtue)’ is my contribution for Melk & Bloed on invitation by Suze May Sho.
 A project in printed matter.

-The newspaper Melk & Bloed by Suze May Sho is a heritage & modern art project for the Overijssel theater festival ‘Kunsten op Straat’.
+The newspaper Melk & Bloed by Suze May Sho is a heritage & modern art project for the Overijssel theater festival Kunsten op Straat.
 Melk & Bloed (Milk & Blood) is a white/red folk art pattern on fabric.
-In 2011 Suze May Sho asked twelve artists / writers for a contribution of 60 x 84 cm, double-sided.
-Twelve contributions are printed on the front and back of twelve sheets, folded together to form the Melk & Bloed newspaper, which was distributed in style to the visitors of the festival.
+Suze May Sho asked twelve artists and writers to make a contribution for the Melk & Bloed newspaper, which was distributed in style to the visitors of the festival.

-Taking off this headgear “going into civilian” must have been a tough mental decision because it also meant a break with the women’s community.
+Taking off this headgear ‘going into civilian’ is a tough mental decision because it also means a break with the women’s community.
 The women kept the social order under strict control through their visits.
-In this hat I replaced the dot in the traditional dot work pattern with the head with traditional headgear photographed from above, creating a closed women’s system of whispering and monitoring.
+In the floor plan of this hat, I’ve replaced the traditional polka dot pattern by heads with traditional headgear photographed from above.
+This has created a closed women’s system of whispering and monitoring.
 An invisible force becomes visible.
-Woman are also perpetrators of the oppressive social order and maintain the system instead of breaking the pattern.
+Women are also perpetrators of the oppressive social order and maintain the system instead of breaking the pattern.

 The design on paper can be cut out and taped together to make a paper cap.
 In stead of the traditional hat, one can make a totally different piece of headgear.